-18. Finally, the Advisory Working Group prepared significant revisions to Resolution Conf.
+17. Finally, the Advisory Working Group prepared significant revisions to Resolution Conf.
 12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species to reflect their discussions on selection of species for review, guidance for making recommendations as well as the streamlined timeline and other recommendations from the Vilm meeting.
 Annex 3 of this report contains the proposed revised Resolution Conf.
-12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species including the new Annexes A, B and C. Given the extensive nature of the proposed revisions, a detailed explanation of each change is shown in Annex 4 of this document.
+12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species including the new Annexes A, B and C. Additionally, the Advisory Working Group provided a detailed explanation of each proposed modification to the 28th Meeting of the Animals Committee and 22nd Meeting of the Plants Committee (AC28 Doc.
+9.1 and PC22 Doc.
+11.1 respectively)